caciulla/caciulla.github.io/_posts/2022-09-08-RC-fabricacion-website.markdown

 This is a project I worked on this fall.
 I built a website for RC Fabricación, a small construction company in Baja, California.
 I created every aspect of the company's public facing material, including:

--   Writing the company mission statement
+-   Writing the company mission statement.
--   Writing the company Summary page
+-   Writing the company Summary.
--   Writing the About section
+-   Writing the About section.
--   Designing the logo
+-   Designing the logo using Canva.
--   Building the site locally using hugo in VS Code
+-   Building the site locally using Hugo in VS Code.
--   Pushing the site to a GitHub repository
+-   Pushing the site to a GitHub repository.
--   Deploying the site using Cloudflare.io
+-   Deploying the site using Cloudflare.io.

 The needs of the company were satisfied with a static site and free web hosting with Cloudflare.
-They may decide to purchase a domain name in the future.
+They may decide to purchase an offical domain in the future.

 I also translated the site to fit the customer's needs with the help of my Spanish speaking partner.